Andes Mountains & Mindo Cloud Forest, Ecuador

 After saying farewell to our hosts, our guide, Vivian, whisked us off to our first stop of the day, the Alambi Reserve, where we observed hundreds of hummingbirds flying between the forest and the many feeders.
 The owner of this family-run reserve even gave us small containers of food, and the hummingbirds landed upon us and ate right out of our hands!
 It was amazing!

 Just a short walk down the hill was the Cloud Coffee Company.
-Owned by the same family, this company was formed by an American who purchased land in the area and pays the local family to manage and grow the coffee beans.
+Owned by the same family, this company was formed by an American who purchased land in the area and paid the local family to manage and grow the coffee beans.
 There was even a little cafe where you could purchase coffee and a snack.
 I’m told it was very good, but I am not a fan of coffee.

 Just a short drive from the Alambi Reserve is the Butterflies of Mindo, a butterfly garden and observatory.
 The garden contains many varieties of butterflies in all stages of development.
 We were able to see hundreds of butterflies fluttering about.
 We also saw cocoons and the metamorphosis of pupae into full-fledged butterflies, which was quite interesting to watch.
 Did you know that most adult butterflies only live about two weeks?
 We do now.